aws-quickstart/cdk-eks-blueprints/docs/addons/prometheus-node-exporter.md

 ## Configuration Options

 - `createNamespace`: (boolean) If you want CDK to create the namespace for you
 - `values`: Arbitrary values to pass to the chart.
 Refer to the prometheus-node-exporter [Helm Chart documentation](https://prometheus-community.github.io/helm-charts) for additional details.
-It also supports all standard helm configuration options ( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options)

 ## Validation